dorjeduck/keep_counting/README.md

 ```

 ## Usage
 This demo app illustrates the implementation of a foreground service in Flutter.
-You can start, pause, and reset a counter that runs in the foreground.
+You can start, pause, and reset a counter which keeps running as foreground service when the app is minimized or not the active app on your phone.

 ## Contributing
 Contributions to this project are welcome.
 Here are some ways you can contribute: